serverless/serverless-graphql/README.md

 3. **Select Frontend** (apollo-client or appsync-client)

 - Note:
+    - For lambda please use apollo-client
+    - For appsync backend please use appsync-client
     - Please note that backend is deployed before deploying frontend.
     - You can deploy the client on AWS S3 or Netlify.

 - *AWS S3*